Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Experimental Results

 \subsection{Shot Noise}

-Target distributions defined by the shot noise model described in Section~\ref{sec:shot_noise_model} were assessed with the three pulse types in Table~\ref{tab:pulse_functions} for the event rates $\nu = 0.25$, $0.5$, $0.75$, $1.0$, $1.25$, $1.5$, $1.75$, $2.0$, $2.25$, $2.5$, $2.75$, and $3.0$.
-Figure~\ref{fig:sn_results} contains the PSD distance results and estimated event rate boxplots.
-The PSD distance results indicate that WaveGAN had worse PSD fidelity as the pulse type grew smoother.
-Namely, while WaveGAN was able to learn the PSD well for one-sided exponential shot noise, it performed worse for linear exponential and Gaussian pulses.
-By contrast, STFT GAN was fairly robust to pulse smoothness, resulting is excellent PSD fidelity over the full range of event rates for each pulse type.
+Target distributions defined by the shot noise model described in Section~\ref{sec:shot_noise_model} were assessed with the two pulse types in Table~\ref{tab:pulse_functions} for event rates $\nu = 0.25$, $0.5$, $0.75$, $1.0$, $1.25$, $1.5$, $1.75$, $2.0$, $2.25$, $2.5$, $2.75$, and $3.0$.
+DTW density and coverage results are shown in Figure~\ref{fig:shot_DC_results}.
+PSD distance results and estimated event rate boxplots are given in Figure~\ref{fig:shot_PSD_event_rate_results}.